XTxiatong/XTxiatong.github.io/_pages/about.md

 My research focuses on leveraging data science and machine learning to advance healthcare applications.
 It spans two primary areas: (1) developing machine learning models for physiological data to enable intelligent precision medicine, and (2) analyzing and mining large-scale health data to improve public health outcomes at the population level.

-Key worlds of my studies include respiratory audio, ECG, mobility, geolocations, pandemics, LLMs, foundation models, uncertainty quantification, federated learning, reinforcement learning, and causality.
+Key words of my studies include respiratory audio, ECG, mobility, geolocations, pandemics, LLMs, foundation models, uncertainty quantification, federated learning, reinforcement learning, and causality.

 I am deeply passionate about utilizing AI to build a better future, particularly in healthcare.
 I aspire for my research to enhance the efficiency, accessibility, and affordability of healthcare services.